 - Print advertisements in local publications

-- Radio advertisements
+- Social media advertisements

-These are just a few examples; there are numerous ways to promote your liquor store to nearby patrons.
+There are numerous ways to promote your liquor store to nearby patrons.
 Since you have a loan, you’ll be able to try different marketing ideas, and then can invest in the strategies that are most profitable.

-Other Liquor Store Financing Options
+Other Liquor Store Financing Options:

 Although many liquor store owners pursue term loans, there are other working capital options that you can pursue.